gunzip/digital-citizenship/README.md

 #### Step 2 - Add users attributes in ADB2C

-During the sign-in we collect some custom attributes relative to the user account.
+During user sign-in to the Digital Citizenship API we collect some custom attributes relative to the user account.

 Go to the ADB2C blade in the Azure portal -> "User attributes" and add the following custom attributes (type is always "String"):